brokenpylons/nix-cockroachdb/README.md

-# Nix derivation for Cockroachdb
+# Nix derivation for CockroachDB

 An attempt to build CockroachDB using bazel.
 The derivation is based on ```buildBazelPackage```.